show_page.php1 : rn02.jpg

 HISTORY: None

 HISTOPATHOLOGIC DESCRIPTION: Testis and epididymis: Expanding and replacing normal testicular architecture and compressing surrounding atrophic seminiferous tubules is an unencapsulated, well demarcated, multilobulated, densely cellular neoplasm composed of polygonal cells arranged in tubules, islands, and cords which are separated and surrounded by dense bands of fibrous connective tissue.
-Neoplastic cells are triangular to columnar and have indistinct cell borders, a moderate amount of eosinophilic granular cytoplasm with frequent 5 um clear vacuoles (lipid droplets), and a round to oval nucleus with coarse chromatin and up to two distinct nucleoli.
-Cells frequently palisade perpendicular to the basement membrane of tubules.
+Neoplastic cells are triangular to columnar and have indistinct cell borders, a moderate amount of eosinophilic granular cytoplasm with frequent 5 µm clear vacuoles (lipid), and a round to oval nucleus with coarse chromatin and up to two distinct nucleoli.
+Cells frequently palisade along the basement membrane of tubules.
 Anisocytosis and anisokaryosis are mild.
-Mitoses average less than 1 per 40x HPF (2.37mm2).
+There are <1 mitotic figures per 2.37mm2.
 Remaining seminiferous tubules are compressed at the periphery of the testicle and are diffusely atrophied, characterized by irregular, undulant basement membranes and lack of developing sperm stages, with only Sertoli cells remaining.
 The epididymis is devoid of spermatids.
-The pampiniform plexus is essentially normal.

 MORPHOLOGIC DIAGNOSES:

-1. Testis: Sertoli cell tumor, Belgian malinois, canine.
+1. Testis: Sustentacular (Sertoli) cell tumor, Belgian Malinois, canine.

-2. Testis, seminiferous tubules; epididymis: Atrophy, diffuse, moderate, chronic with aspermatogenesis.
+2. Testis, seminiferous tubules: Atrophy, chronic, diffuse, moderate with aspermatogenesis.

 GENERAL DISCUSSION: